AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-aem-guides-mcp.md

 3. Install `aem-guides-mcp.mcpb` by double-clicking the file or dragging it into the Extensions window.

-   The **Adobe Experience Manager Guides MCP** is displayed in the Installation dialog.
+   **Adobe Experience Manager Guides MCP** is displayed in the Installation dialog.

 4. Select **Install**.